History of Christianity in Scotland: Saints

 Like every other Christian country, one of the main features of Medieval Scotland was the Cult of Saints.
 Saints of Irish origin who were particularly revered included various figures called St Faelan and St. Colman, and saints Findbar and Finan.
 Columba remained a major figure into the fourteenth century and a new foundation was endowed by William I (r.
 1165–1214) at Arbroath Abbey.
 In Strathclyde the most important saint was St Kentigern, whose cult (under the pet name St. Mungo) became focused in Glasgow.
 In Lothian it was St Cuthbert, whose relics were carried across the Northumbria after Lindisfarne was sacked by the Vikings before being installed in Durham Cathedral.
 After his martyrdom around 1115, a cult emerged in Orkney, Shetland and northern Scotland around Magnus Erlendsson, Earl of Orkney.
 The cult of St Andrew was established on the east coast at Kilrymont by the Pictish kings as early as the eighth century.
 The shrine, which from the twelfth century was said to have contained the relics of the saint brought to Scotland by Saint Regulus.
 By the twelfth century it had become known simply as St. Andrews and it became increasingly associated with Scottish national identity and the royal family.
 Queen Margaret, was canonised in 1250 and after the ceremonial transfer of her remains to Dunfermline Abbey, emerged as one of the most revered national saints.
-In the late Middle Ages the "international" cults, particularity those centred on the Virgin Mary and Christ, but also St Joseph, St. Anne, the Three Kings and the Apostles, would become more significant in Scotland.
+In the late Middle Ages the "international" cults, particularity those centred on the Virgin Mary and Christ, but also Saint Joseph, Saint Anne, the Three Kings and the Apostles, would become more significant in Scotland.